QingNZ/Graphlab/_pages/projects.md

 permalink: /projects/
 ---

-### Current Projects
+### Projects

-Below are some projects that we currently work on:
+Below are some projects that we are currently working on / or have worked on in the past.

 <div class="row">
  <div class="col-sm-19 clearfix">